MAGALA-RICHARD/apsimNGpy/apsimNGpy/senstivity/Tutorial.rst

                                S2   S2_conf
     [Population, Amount]  0.04358  0.397149

-According to salib Each indice can be convered to Pandas Dataframe for further analysis
+SALib provides utilities that allow each sensitivity index to be converted into a pandas DataFrame, which can then be used for further analysis or visualization.

 .. code-block:: python